-- Before dividing the young people into small groups and giving each group a copy of the Your Rights, Your Ideas activity sheet, build on the work you have done to introduce young people to the Ombudsman for Children and to children's rights by explaining the following: - Among the rights that children and young people have under the UNCRC is the right to know what their rights are. - The Ombudsman for Children Act 2002 says that one of the things the Ombudsman for Children and the OCO must do is raise awareness of children's rights, including among children and young people and including the UN Convention on the Rights of the Child. - 2 Give the young people some examples of how the OCO currently does this work.
+- 1 Before dividing the children/young people into small groups and giving each group a copy of the Your Rights, Your Ideas activity sheet, build on the work you have done to introduce children/young people to the Ombudsman for Children and to children's rights by explaining the following: - Among the rights that children and young people have under the UNCRC is the right to know what their rights are. - The Ombudsman for Children Act 2002 says that one of the things the Ombudsman for Children and the OCO must do is raise awareness of children's rights, including among children and young people and including the UN Convention on the Rights of the Child. - 2 Give the children/young people some examples of how the OCO currently does this work.
 If you wish, use the sheet of images provided as a reference point in this regard.
 Examples include: - The OCO holds workshops for groups of children and young people visiting its office in Dublin. - Whenever possible, the Ombudsman for Children and the OCO team visit children and young people in their schools and meet children and young people through different clubs, projects and initiatives they are involved in. - The OCO has a website called It's Your Right, which uses different media (images, words, audio, video) to raise awareness of children's rights among children and young people. - The OCO has created and sent materials to schools so that children and young people can learn more about children's rights in school, with the support of their teachers.

 - 3 Explain that the Ombudsman for Children would really like to hear their ideas on good ways for the OCO to raise children and young people's awareness and understanding of children's rights into the future.
-Check in with the young people to see if they are willing to share their ideas on this topic with the Ombudsman for Children and the OCO. - 4 If the young people are willing to share their ideas, introduce the four questions to them.
-Invite the young people to suggest a couple of possible responses to each of the four questions: - Where would you like to get information about children's rights?
+Check in with the children/young people to see if they are willing to share their ideas on this topic with the Ombudsman for Children and the OCO. - 4 If the children/young people are willing to share their ideas, introduce the four questions to them, adapting the language as necessary to take account of their ages and capacities.
+Invite the children/young people to suggest a couple of possible responses to each of the four questions: - Where would you like to get information about children's rights?